GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 Assume that if the operation invoked is not user-related, we should allow access freely.
 Here is how the implementation might look:

 ```
-def allowResourceOperation(self, context, entity, configurationAttributes):
+def manageResourceOperation(self, context, entity, payload, configurationAttributes):

-    print "allowResourceOperation.
+    print "manageResourceOperation.
 SCIM endpoint invoked is %s (HTTP %s)" % (context.getPath(), context.getMethod())
     if context.getResourceType() != "User":
-        return True
+        return None

     expected_user_type = self.getUserType(context.getRequestHeaders())

-    return expected_user_type != None and entity.getAttribute("oxTrustUserType") == expected_user_type
+    if expected_user_type != None and entity.getAttribute("oxTrustUserType") == expected_user_type:
+        return None
+    else:
+        return BaseScimWebService.getErrorResponse(403, None, "Attempt to handle a not allowed user type")
 ```

-Implement `rejectedResourceOperationResponse` as per your needs.
+Note no usage of the payload took place.
+This is a case you may like to evaluate, where mistakenly using an update the `userType` is set to an unexpected value.

 #### Allow/Deny searches

-This time instead of inspecting an entity, we ought to return a filter expression to restrict the search when the database is queried.
+This time instead of inspecting an entity, we ought to make a filter expression to restrict the search when the database is queried.
 For your reference, a valid filter expression is for instance `userType eq "Contractor"`.

 ```
-def allowSearchOperation(self, context, configurationAttributes):
+def manageSearchOperation(self, context, searchRequest, configurationAttributes):

-    print "allowSearchOperation.
+    print "manageSearchOperation.
 SCIM endpoint invoked is %s (HTTP %s)" % (context.getPath(), context.getMethod())

     resource_type = context.getResourceType()
-    print "allowSearchOperation.
+    print "manageSearchOperation.
 This is a search over %s resources" % resource_type

     if resource_type != "User":
-        return ""
+        return None

     expected_user_type = self.getUserType(context.getRequestHeaders())

-    if expected_user_type == None:
+    if expected_user_type != None:
+        context.setFilterPrepend("userType eq \"%s\"" % expected_user_type)
         return None
     else:
-        return "userType eq \"%s\"" % expected_user_type
+    	return BaseScimWebService.getErrorResponse(403, None, "Attempt to handle a not allowed user type")
 ```

-Recall this [method](#allowsearchoperation) must return a String.
-Values `None` and empty string have special meanings: deny and fully allow, respectively.
+Recall this [method](#managesearchoperation) must return a `javax.ws.rs.core.Response`.
+A `None` value makes continue the operation processing normally.

-Implement `rejectedSearchOperationResponse` as per your needs.

 ## Working with more than one script